-First off the the game makes greater use of the ‘Aliens’ as opposed to the ‘Predator’ universe.
-You’ll visit several familiar sights from those movies, such as the Atmospheric Processor from 1986’s ‘Aliens’, or the less memorable prison colony from ‘Aliens 3’.
+Aliens vs Predator allows us to visit several familiar sights from the original movies, such as the Atmospheric Processor from 1986’s ‘Aliens’, or the less memorable prison colony from ‘Aliens 3’.
 It’s the combination of familiar areas, foes, weapons and sounds ripped right from the films that give this game that cinematic feel, although most of the time it plays like a fast-paced and really brutal survival horror, minus the plot.
 There is none, actually, nor any real purpose to the game beyond eliminating the opposition.

 You have a choice of playing as an Alien, Predator or Colonial Marine, essentially wrapping up three distinct playing styles into one.
-All three campaigns contain about six missions plus several bonus levels, adding up to a total of some 32 levels which you can freely access in any order.
+All three campaigns field six missions plus several bonus levels, adding up to a total of some 32 levels accessible through any order.
 So you can temporarily leave the Marine campaign on hold while having a go at the Alien campaign, or vice versa.
 In effect, each side has a vague storyline stringing the levels together, but its barely noticeable and completely disposable.
-The Alien, for instance, wakes as its hive becomes invaded by pesky humans, so you (the Alien) must kill the intruders, destroy their equipment and seal the hive.
-A following level has you hitching a ride on a Nostromo-like spaceship where you wreak further havoc.
+The Alien, for instance, wakes as its hive becomes invaded by pesky humans, so you (the Alien) must kill the intruders and seal the hive.
+A follow-up level involves you hitch a ride on a Nostromo-like spaceship, with bloody results for the occupants.

 Depending on which side you play as, you’ll face swarms of aliens that move with lightning speed, drones that kill you with one shot or Predators that take several mags and still fight back.
 Combat is fast and brutal, but that same sort of havoc is what gives Aliens vs Predator that scary, frantic edge – like in the movie, it’s damn terrifying fighting off waves of super-fast aliens, especially with the game’s limited save option.
 The original lacked this option completely (you had to complete each mission in one run) but this Gold edition implements a savegame feature halfheartedly.